 In 2021, the global prison population was 11.2 million.
 Some 3.4 million of all prisoners are un sentenced detainees, and their share among all prisoners has remained at around 30 per cent between 2015 and 2021.

 With independence, the country's leadership announced a course towards the creation of a democratic state based on the rule of law, in which human rights and interests are supreme values.
 Reforms in the field of public administration, ensuring openness and accountability of public authorities, strengthening judicial independence, and the development of civil society were phased.

-Uzbekistan ranks 134th (out of 193 countries) in the World Bank's management efficiency index and 74th in the Ease of Doing Business index.
-Anti-corruption issues remain a serious problem in Uzbekistan, which is also noted in the Transparency International Corruption Perceptions Index (157th out of 180 countries according to 2017 estimates).
-In addition, in the United Nations E-Government Development Index, Uzbekistan in 2016 ranked 80th among 193 countries.
+Anti-corruption issues remain a serious problem in Uzbekistan, which is also noted in the Transparency International Corruption Perceptions Index (146th out of 180 countries according to 2020 estimates).
+In addition, in the United Nations E-Government Development Index, Uzbekistan in 2020 ranked 87th among 193 countries.

 In 2016-2017, Uzbekistan initiated a full-scale reform in the public administration system.
 One of the key elements of improving the public administration system is the creation of effective, independent and competent institutions that effectively interact among themselves, a system of professional civil service, comprehensive programs and initiatives to combat corruption, and an active civil society.

-16a-Strengthen relevant national institutions by enhancing their cooperation at the national and international levels to prevent violence, combat terrorism, extremism and other types of crime
+Target 16.а.
+Strengthen relevant national institutions by enhancing their cooperation at the national and international levels to prevent violence, combat terrorism, extremism and other types of crime.

 10) Data have been restated due to revaluation of GDP for 2010-2020.